 How Do I Know If I Need One-On-One Training Or Board And Train?

 Both programs are a team effort.
 Let’s just say it: there will be homework.
-If you enjoy the learning process and want to work with your dog in an “instruct, show, do” type of environment, that’s always and option.
-In this scenario, I will be your coach in a series of one-on-one.
+If you enjoy the learning process and want to work with your dog in an “instruct, show, do” type of environment, then private one on one lessons may be for you.
+In this scenario, I will be your coach in a series of 4 sessions.
 Alternatively, during a board and train, I do most of the foundation work and then transfer the skills over for you to maintain with your pup.
 If you are a busy family and the repetitive nature of dog obedience required to lay a foundation of good manners does not fit in with your schedule, then a board and train structure is likely better for you.

 What Does A Day At Board And Train Look Like?